In this article

 But in order to receive these benefits of VAT tax reduction, companies need to have a VAT number.

-Also known as a VAT registration number, it's a VAT identification number that allows governments to track the tax activity of registered businesses.
+Also known as a VAT identification number, a VAT registration number allows governments to track the tax activity of registered businesses.
 These activities include taxes paid, credits earned, and VAT charged and collected from customers.
+We provide a more detailed breakdown of what a VAT number exactly is here.

 The determining factor for whether your business must register for EU VAT is whether you sell to businesses or private consumers.

-There are many benefits of obtaining a VAT number.
+There are many benefits to obtaining a VAT registration number.
 After reading about them below, you might decide that it’s best to just go ahead and register your business for EU VAT!

 Top benefits of applying for a VAT number as a non-EU business